NargizaOsmon/team5-gitlab/GitLab Installation on CentOS 7.md

 - Create instance

-- SSH to instance Install GitLab server using "remote-exec" defined in null.resource file. remote-exec !!!!!!!!!! explaination needed?
+- Creating S3 bucket

-?
+- SSH to instance Install GitLab server using "remote-exec" defined in null.resource file.

 We choose AWS for provider and it's in the provider.tf file.
 Terraform needs to initialize with provider AWS.